nardoayala/nardoayala/README.md

 ### 🔨 What I do

-Working full time in React, main frontend developer at Fivent.
-Also experienced with Vue, HUGO, CSS pre-procesors (SASS, LESS and Stylus), WordPress, Python and Django.
+Working full time creating custom Shopify themes, frontend developer at Underwaterpistol.
+Also experienced with React, HUGO, CSS pre-procesors (SASS, LESS and Stylus), WordPress, Python and Django.

 I'm passionate about solving problems in creative ways.
 I'm a frontend developer who never stops learning new things.
 I'm looking forward becoming a fullstack developer in the near future.